John Getreu: Discovery of murders

 On November 20, 2018, Getreu was arrested at his home in Hayward for the murder of 21-year-old Leslie Marie Perlov, a Stanford University graduate and law firm employee who went missing from Palo Alto on February 13, 1973.

-Perlov's fully clothed corpse, showing signs of sexual assault and being strangled with her own scarf, was discovered on February 16, 1973 along the Stanford Dish hiking trail.
+Perlov's fully clothed corpse, showing signs of sexual assault and being strangled with her own scarf, was discovered on February 16, 1973, along the Stanford Dish hiking trail.
 The initial investigation failed to identify the culprit, and the case remained cold until 2018, when authorities contacted researchers from Parabon NanoLabs to conduct DNA testing.
 Seminal fluids found on Perlov's body were isolated, and a genotypic profile of the killer was soon developed.
 In the fall of 2018, Getreu was identified as the source of the seminal fluid and arrested.

 On May 16, 2019, following additional testing of his DNA, Getreu was charged with another murder: that of 21-year-old Janet Ann Taylor, a Cañada College student who was found raped and strangled on March 24, 1974.
 She was last seen on campus grounds attempting to hitchhike back to her home in La Honda.
 Her body was discovered the following day in a roadside ditch in Woodside near Sand Hill Road and Manzanita Way.
 Janet Taylor was the daughter of Chuck Taylor, a famous coach and retired football player who, at the time of his daughter's death, held an administrative position with the Stanford University soccer team.

 Other accusations

-Following his identification, there were immediate suspicions that Getreu was involved in other violent crimes.
+Following his identification, there were immediate suspicions that Getreu had been involved in other violent crimes.
 A woman named Sharon Lucchese alleged that he had attempted to kill her back in 1969.
-In February 2022, journalist Grace Kahng alleged that she and her several investigators identified Getreu as the possible killer of 15-year-old Theresa Smith, who was murdered at her home in Newark, Ohio, in 1980.
+In February 2022, journalist Grace Kahng alleged that she and her several investigators had identified Getreu as the possible killer of 15-year-old Theresa Smith, who was murdered at her home in Newark, Ohio, in 1980.
 No charges were filed in either case.